preservim/vim-pencil/README.markdown

 ## Concealing \_\_markup\_\_

-_pencil_ enables Vim's powerful Conceal feature, although support among Syntax and Colorscheme plugins is currently spotty.
+_pencil_ enables Vim’s powerful Conceal feature, although support among Syntax and Colorscheme plugins is currently spotty.

 You can change _pencil’s_ default settings for conceal in your `.vimrc`: